rcwelsh/spm12Batch/README.md

 #### An ecosystem for doing pre-processing of fMRI data in a flexible, and reproducible manner.

 **spm12Batch** provides suite of **bash** commands for interacting with neuroimaging processing software.
-The purpose of this suite is to provide an automated processing pipeline elements to take BOLD (T2*) data from participant space to MNI space.
-The tool utilizes various of freely available neuroimaging software.
+The purpose of this suite is to provide automated processing pipeline elements to take BOLD (T2*) data from participant space to MNI space.
+The tool utilize various neuroimaging software packages which are freely available.

 #### My apologies in advance for some scripts that have been deprecated but not removed as yet.

 The suite of commands are written in bash, and will work in a MAC OS X (Intel based) and LINUX/UNIX operating environment.

 This system runs on _bare metal_ and not in _docker_.
+This system uses a simplified data organization scheme.

 To correctly use, you will need to have installed the following software on your system: